wo0dyn/homepage/_talks/2011/towards-programming-languages-practice.md

 lang: fr
 ---

-Practice for SudWeb conference with the full version of the talk.
+Rehearsal for SudWeb conference with the full original version of the talk.